zmon49/powerpodder/README.txt

 episodes as downloaded (without actually downloading them) which can be used to 'catch up' to a podcast.

-Three files are needed: mashpodder.sh, mp.conf, and parse-enclosure.xsl.
+Three files are needed: powerpodder.ps1, mp.conf, and parse-enclosure.xsl.
 All
-three of these files are available here in the mashpodder repository.
+three of these files are available here in the powerpodder repository.
 You can also browse through the source tree and download the files directly.
-There is also a sample cron wrapper script that folks can use and modify.
-I will occasionally package up a simple tarball of these files to make it easier for folks to download.

-Note, you also need wget, curl, and xsltproc installed.
-They are usually included in most default distro installs or you can get them from your distro's repositories.

 Finally, about the Git repo: this is a tiny project so there will only be one branch, which is 'master' and that will contain the latest code and